The Radeon RX 5600 XT could be AMD's answer to the GTX 1660 Super

-AMD's current-gen graphics card lineup only contains two models: the RX 5700, which performs similarly to the Vega 64 and RTX 2060, the slower RX 5500 XT, and the slightly-faster RX 5700 XT.
+AMD's current-gen graphics card lineup only contains three models: the RX 5700, which performs similarly to the Vega 64 and RTX 2060, the slower RX 5500 XT, and the moderately faster RX 5700 XT.
 According to a series of leaks, it looks like another model could be joining the party: the 5600 XT.

 While pre-release benchmarks are always to be taken with a grain of salt, since drivers are usually not complete, a series of Fire Strike and Time Spy tests indicate the 5600 XT performs similarly to the RTX 2060 Super and Vega 56.